PhD studentship in “Testing AI Tasks within Autonomous Vehicles”

-- Full time PhD tuition fees for a student with a Home fee status (£4,596 per annum)
+- Full-time PhD tuition fees for a student with a Home fee status (£4,712 per annum)

 - Additional programme costs of £1,000 per year

-Applicants should apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: LFCS: Theory and Foundations of Computer Science, Databases, Software and Systems Modelling with a start date of 01 OCTOBER 2022.
+Applicants should apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: LFCS: Theory and Foundations of Computer Science, Databases, Software and Systems Modelling with a start date of 1 January 2024 or 1 May 2024.

 Applicants should state “Testing AI Tasks within Autonomous Vehicles” and the research supervisor (Ajitha Rajan) in their application and Research Proposal document.

-Complete applications submitted by June 30th 2022 will receive full consideration; after that date applications will be considered until the position is filled.
+Complete applications submitted by 1 October 2023 will receive full consideration; after this date applications will be considered until the position is filled.
 The successful applicant will be expected to start as soon as possible, 1 January 2024 or 1 May 2024.

 Applicants must submit: